 Option Focus and Description Pros Cons Other comments Dispersal to villages (approx. 900 dwellings) until new strategic sites begin to deliver.
 Providing development in the villages (alongside an urban extension and a new settlement) will provide a wider choice of housing in the market for people in terms of size and location and will increase the market absorption rate.
 Able to demonstrate a five-year housing land supply at plan adoption.
 North East Cambridge - the relocation of the works has secured government funding through the Housing Investment Fund and Anglian Water has started the process of preparing a Development Control Order for an alternative site.
 Cambridge Airport - Marshall has confirmed to the Councils its commitment to relocate and has advised that it has a signed option agreement at Cranfield Airport, Bedford and that there would be no commercial, planning, technical or regulatory impediment to a move to Cranfield and vacant possession is anticipated by 2030. have yet been made.
 It advises that it has a signed option agreement at Cranfield Airport, Bedford and that there would be no commercial, planning, technical or regulatory impediment to a move to Cranfield and vacant possession is anticipated by 2030.
 The position should be kept under review during the plan making process as appropriate.
-Lead-in times extended for the Edge of Cambridge site(s) compared to other options due to the requirement to release Green Belt land through an adopted plan before applications cannot be "twin-tracked" during plan-making unless "very special circumstances" can be demonstrated).
+Lead-in times extended for the Edge of Cambridge site(s) compared to other options due to the requirement to release Green Belt land through an adopted plan before applications can be approved (i.e. applications cannot be "twin-tracked" during plan-making unless "very special circumstances" can be demonstrated).
 The lead-in times are dependent on the size and complexity of the sites allocated though.
 Potential for the Green Belt site allocations to compete with North East, North West Cambridge and Cambridge Airport and reduce delivery rates under this scenario as they would be delivering a similar product

-Option Focus and F Description Pros Cons Other comments in a similar location concurrently at scale.
-Under-delivery against the requirement in 2032/33 (using AECOM assumptions) which could require additional medium-term site allocations or earlier development of longer-term strategic sites without a subsequent SPD/AAP to guide development.
+Option Focus and Description Pros Cons Other comments in a similar location con scale. ncurrently at Under-delivery against requirement in 2032/33 AECOM assumptions) require additional media allocations or earlier de longer-term strategic sin subsequent SPD/AAP t development. the 6 (using which could um-term site evelopment of tes without a to guide